The Women’s History Community

 - Connects new and updated research in the academic field to practitioners working in sites that interpret women’s history.

-The AASLH Women’s History Affinity Community is coordinated by the following committee of volunteers:
+The AASLH Women’s History Affinity Community is led by the following committee:

 Megan Byrnes, Co-Chair (2018-2020)